Marshall McLuhan: The Global Village (1989)

 McLuhan illustrates how it feels to exist within acoustic space by quoting from the autobiography of Jacques Lusseyran, And There Was Light.
 Lusseyran lost his eyesight in a violent accident as a child, and the autobiography describes how a reordering of his sensory life and perception followed:When I came upon the myth of objectivity in certain modern thinkers, it made me angry.
 So, there was only one world for these people, the same for everyone.
 And all the other worlds were to be counted as illusions left over from the past.
-Or why not call them by their name - hallucinations?
+Or why not call them by their name—hallucinations?
 I had learned to my cost how wrong they were.
 From my own experience I knew very well that it was enough to take from a man a memory here, an association there, to deprive him of hearing or sight, for the world to undergo immediate transformation, and for another world, entirely different, but entirely coherent, to be born.
 Another world?
 Not really.
 The same world, rather, but seen from a different angle, and counted in entirely new measures.
 When this happened all the hierarchies they called objective were turned upside down, scattered to the four winds, not even theories but like whims.Reading, writing, and hierarchical ordering are associated with the left brain and visual space, as are the linear concept of time and phonetic literacy.
 The left brain is the locus of analysis, classification, and rationality.
 The right brain and acoustic space are the locus of the spatial, tactile, and musical.
 "Comprehensive awareness" results when the two sides of the brain are in true balance.
 Visual Space is associated with the simplified worldview of Euclidean geometry, the intuitive three dimensions useful for the architecture of buildings and the surveying of land.
 It is linearly rational and has no grasp of the acoustic.
 Acoustic Space is multisensory.
 McLuhan writes about robotism in the context of Japanese Zen Buddhism and how it can offer us new ways of thinking about technology.
-The Western way of thinking about technology is too much related to the left hemisphere of our brain, which has a rational and linear focus.
+The Western way of thinking about technology is too related to the left brain, which has a rational and linear focus.
 What he called robotism might better be called androidism in the wake of Blade Runner and the novels of Philip K. Dick.
-Robotism-androidism emerges from the further development of the right hemisphere of the brain, creativity and a new relationship to spacetime (most humans are still living in 17th-century classical Newtonian physics spacetime).
+Robotism-androidism emerges from the further development of the right brain, creativity and a new relationship to spacetime (most humans are still living in 17th-century classical Newtonian physics spacetime).
 Robots-androids will have much greater flexibility than humans have had until now, in both mind and body.
 Robots-androids will teach humanity this new flexibility.
 And this flexibility of androids (what McLuhan calls robotism) has a strong affinity with Japanese culture and life.
-McLuhan quotes from Ruth Benedict, The Chrysanthemum and the Sword, an anthropological study of Japanese culture published in 1946:Occidentals cannot easily credit the ability of the Japanese to swing from one behavior to another without psychic cost.
+McLuhan quotes from Ruth Benedict's The Chrysanthemum and the Sword an anthropological study of Japanese culture published in 1946:Occidentals cannot easily credit the ability of the Japanese to swing from one behavior to another without psychic cost.
 Such extreme possibilities are not included in our experience.
 Yet in Japanese life the contradictions, as they seem to us, are as deeply based in their view of life as our uniformities are in ours.The ability to live in the present and instantly readjust.